-In this manuscript, we specify the uncertainty of the INP concentration as the 95% confidence interval, which is derived from the freezing statistics alone (i.e. number of frozen droplets at a certain temperature).
-The uncertainty of the INP concentration is high for the very first few drops (i.e. often as high or higher than \pm 100%) and levels out usually below \pm 20% at lower temperatures, depending on the specific freezing spectrum.
+In this paper, we specify the uncertainty of the INP concentration as the 95% confidence interval, which is derived from the freezing statistics alone (i.e., number of frozen droplets at a certain temperature).
+The uncertainty of the INP concentration is high for the very first few drops (i.e., often as high or higher than $\pm 100\%$) and levels out usually below $\pm 20\%$ at lower temperatures, depending on the specific freezing spectrum.

-30 2.9 Other uncertainties
+2.9 Other uncertainties

 There are undoubtedly many difficulties and uncertainties associated with estimating (atmospheric) INP concentrations from an ice core.
-First of all, high standards of precaution need to be met in order to prevent contamination effects (e.g. when cutting the ice, when handling and storing the samples, or during the INP analysis itself).
-Specifically, we like to emphasize that the topmost part of the ice core is made up of relatively porous firn, which is more prone to post-coring contamination of dust during storage as compared to the rest of the ice core.
-Preliminary results of two particle counters (Abakus: spherical diameter $> 1 \,\mu m$), SPES: spherical diameter $< 1 \,\mu m$) from the B17 ice core (only Abakus) and the EGRIP S6 ice core (Abakus and SPES, 75.62° N, 35.97° W, 2702 m asl, C. Zeppenfeld personal communication) suggest that a contamination effect is likely for particles $< 1 \,\mu m$ and rather unlikely for particles $> 1 \,\mu m$.
+First of all, high standards of precaution need to be met in order to prevent contamination effects (e.g., when cutting the ice, when handling and storing the samples, or during the INP analysis itself).
+Specifically, we like to emphasize that the topmost part of the ice core is made up of relatively porous firn, which is more prone to post-coring contamination of dust during storage compared to the rest of the ice core.
+Preliminary results of two particle counters (Abakus: spherical diameter > 1 μm; SPES: spherical diameter < 1 μm) from the B17 ice core (only Abakus) and the EGRIP S6 ice core (Abakus and SPES, 75.62° N, 35.97° W, 2702 m a.s.l., Chantal Zeppenfeld, 2020, personal communication) suggest that a contamination effect is likely for particles < 1 μm and rather unlikely for particles > 1 μm.
 However, post-coring contamination still cannot be fully excluded for the latter measurements.

-Second, the overarching question is whether general source conditions, transport patterns and dry and wet deposition efficiencies, which directly influence the number of particles inside the ice as well as their possible source attribution, can be assumed not to have changed substantially over the time scale covered by the ice core.
-It is likely that for the time scale of a few centuries, when climate conditions were similar to today, this assumption holds (Wolff, 1996), although there is obviously some uncertainty and unknown variability.
+Second, the overarching question is whether general source conditions, transport patterns, and dry and wet deposition efficiencies, which directly influence the number of particles inside the ice as well as their possible source attribution, can be assumed not to have changed substantially over the timescale covered by the ice core.
+It is likely that for the timescale of a few centuries, when climate conditions were similar to today, this assumption holds (Wolff, 1996), although there is obviously some uncertainty and unknown variability.

 Moreover, it is often implicitly assumed that aerosol particles in ice core archives perfectly resemble the actual atmospheric situation at the time the particles entered the ice sheet.
-Yet, there is a number of possible biases to consider for the case of INPs.
-There are several routes an aerosol particle could have taken to end up in an Arctic ice core: a) The aerosol particle may have simply been transported to the ground by dry deposition, b) it was activated as a cloud nucleus (either INP or CCN) and was subsequently removed from the atmosphere via precipitation or c) it was removed either by in cloud or below cloud scavenging.
-This means that aerosol particles with good ice nucleation activity may actually be preferably deposited in an ice core as compared to particles that are not as ice active (Dibb, 1996).
-The relative importance of riming processes determines how significant this potential bias is (i.e. the bias is low if most of the particles are transferred to the surface of the ice sheet by riming or dry deposition).
-Furthermore, INPs are typically large in diameter ($> 0.5 \,\mu\text{m}$, DeMott et al. (2010)).
-Dry deposition is generally more efficient for larger particles and for very small particles (Brownian diffusion) than for $\sim 100 \, \text{nm}$ particles, which represent the largest fraction the aerosol population.
+Yet, there are a number of possible biases to consider for the case of INPs.
+There are several routes an aerosol particle could have taken to end up in an Arctic ice core. (a) The aerosol particle may have simply been transported to the ground by dry deposition, (b) it was activated as a cloud nucleus (either INP or cloud condensation nuclei, CCN) and was subsequently removed from the atmosphere via precipitation, or (c) it was removed either by in-cloud or belowcloud scavenging.
+This means that aerosol particles with good ice nucleation activity may actually be preferably deposited in an ice core compared to particles that are not as ice active (Dibb, 1996).
+The relative importance of riming processes determines how significant this potential bias is (i.e., the bias is low if most of the particles are transferred to the surface of the ice sheet by riming or dry deposition).
+Furthermore, INPs are typically large in diameter ($> 0.5 \,\mu\text{m}$; DeMott et al., 2010).
+Dry deposition is generally more efficient for larger particles and for very small particles (Brownian diffusion) than for $\sim 100 \,\mathrm{nm}$ particles, which represent the largest fraction of the aerosol population.
 This implies that INPs may be overrepresented in ice core samples compared to non-INPs or the ambient atmosphere at any given time.